 "I am so excited to announce that I am going to cosponsor legislation that will open credit unions' field of membership to anyone that belongs to a needy, poor community," Moore, a member of the House Financial Services Committee, told Caucus attendees.
 "Current rules are tremendously outdated and only allow credit unions to serve certain demographic areas."

 In addition to Moore, House Foreign Affairs Committee Chairman Ed Royce, R-Calif., House Financial Services Subcommittee Chairman Bill Huizenga, R-Mich., Reps.
-Tom Emmer, R-Minn., Vincent Gonzalez, D-Texas, Cedric Richmond, D-La., and Ted Budd, R-N.C., encouraged attendees to tell their respective senators and representatives the impact credit unions have on people's everyday lives.
+Tom Emmer, R-Minn., Vicente Gonzalez, D-Texas, Cedric Richmond, D-La., and Ted Budd, R-N.C., encouraged attendees to tell their respective senators and representatives the impact credit unions have on people's everyday lives.

 Richmond said it's often hard for lawmakers to understand the consequences of rules they're putting on institutions, but he told the audience to "stress to members [of Congress] how important credit unions' tax-exempt status is to you, how important achieving regulatory reform is and how it's affecting your core mission to help people in your community."